lbryio/lbry.com/content/faq/youtube.md

 1) [Queue](#queue) - authorization to allow us to begin syncing.
 You can now claim a [reward if eligible](#reward)

-2) Sync - creating your channel and republishing content to a secure account
+2) Sync - creating your channel and republishing content to a secure account.
+[Some limitations apply](#limits)

 3) [Transfer](#claim) - claiming the ownership of your channel and content directly into your LBRY account.
 LBRY will continue publishing new content to your channel